 Want to do more?
-Visit 5calls.org for other resistance actions you can take!
+Visit 5calls.org for other actions you can take to support our democracy!

 If you'd like to receive meeting reminders by text, please email the Communications Committee Chair to request to be added to the list.